-The Office of Local Government (OLG) publishes comparative information categorised into groups of similar councils based on size and character.
+The Office of Local Government (OLG) publishes annual comparative information, which is categorised into groups of similar councils based on size and character.
 Council is in OLG's Category 5.
 The data published by the OLG indicates Councils ordinary rates are low compared with other Hunter Councils and other Group 5 Councils.